Arranging for the Ukulele

 Software:

-- All of it is challenging and all of it will push you into being a better and smarter musician.
+- Every single software package is challenging and all of it will push you into being a better and smarter musician.
 It will also make you yell at your laptop and it will convince you all computer programmers are dolts.

-- You should use MuseScore because it's great, it's free, it's constantly updated by a massive user group, and there are zillions of scores readily available for you to study.
+- You should use MuseScore.org because it's great, it's free, it's constantly updated by a massive user group, and there are zillions of scores readily available for you to study.
+It is not professional level yet, but it will be getting better.
+You can also subscribe to their sister site MuseScore.com and there you can swipe arrangements other people have done and jazz them up for your own use.

 Your Brain:

 - I've been writing and arranging for about 30 years.
 Every single day, no matter how basic the song is I'm working on, I learn stuff.
-To pull this off, you'll need a pliable and adventurous mind and it will suck up lots of hours.
+To pull this off, you'll need a pliable and adventurous mind and know that arranging will suck up lots of hours.
 If you'd rather be playing, then do that instead.

-- You need to be comfy not knowing everything and need to be willing to try to figureĀ it out.
+- You'll need to be comfy not knowing everything and need to be willing to try to figure it out.
+Google and "Help Files" will be your friends.

 - You will need to do lots of revising.